Fadi-Haddad/EcoSense/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

 > EcoSense is a mobile app for real-time monitoring of indoor air quality, providing users with essential information about their environment.
-With EcoSense, users can easily track air vitals such as air quality, carbon monoxide, carbon dioxide, temperature, and humidity.
+With EcoSense, users can easily track air variables such as air quality, carbon monoxide, carbon dioxide, temperature, and humidity.
 By providing up-to-date information, EcoSense empowers users to make informed decisions about their health and the environment around them.

 ### User Stories
 - As a user, I want to be able to log into the app with my credentials, so that I can access my indoor air quality data and settings